JeremiahDavid/glue/docs/gtm-product-mfg-distribution.md

 ### 1. Opening (3 min)

 > Thanks for the time.
-I want to understand how orders move from fulfillment to getting paid — what's in NetSuite, what's in QuickBooks, and where the team loses time or cash.
+I want to understand how orders move from fulfillment to getting paid—what systems and modules are involved, what still lives in spreadsheets, and where the team loses time or cash.
 No wrong answers; I'm not auditing you.

 ---